rng-guy/NFSMWBartender/README.md

 &nbsp;

-You can also **assign new (Binary) strings** for the game to display when cop vehicles are destroyed, similar to the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
+You can also **assign new (Binary) strings** for the game to display when cop vehicles are destroyed, similar to the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
 Compared to Unlimiter, this mod's version of this feature is easier to configure, leaner, and even checks strings for correctness on game launch, ignoring any specified strings that do not actually exist in the game's (modified) binary files.

 &nbsp;

-The **configuration (.ini) files** for this set are located in `scripts/BartenderSettings/Basic`.
+The **configuration (.ini) files** for this feature set are located in `BartenderSettings/Basic`.

 To **disable**..
 * ..a given customisation option, either delete its parameter group or the file containing it.
-* ..a given bug fix, you must delete specific configuration files (see [limitations](#Limitations) section).
+* ..a given bug fix, you must delete specific configuration files (see [limitations section](#basic-feature-set-1)).
+* ..the entire feature set, delete all its configuration files or the folder containing them.

 &nbsp;